-George Fox University.
 George Fox University, the Yearly Meeting institution of higher education, reports annually to the Yearly Meeting, which elects all its trustees.
 Of the forty-two trustees, not more than fourteen are elected each year for terms of three years.
-These are nominated as follows not more than six by the Executive Council of the Yearly Meeting; not more than six by the University Board of Trustees; not more than two by the University Alumni Association.
+These are nominated as follows: not more than six by the Executive Council of the Yearly Meeting; not more than six by the University Board of Trustees; not more than two by the University Alumni Association.
 Members to fill vacancies occurring otherwise than by expiration of term are nominated by the group entitled to representation by the original nomination.
 University bylaws state that no change affecting the relationship between the University and the Yearly Meeting may be made without consent of the Yearly Meeting.
-Tilikum Center for Retreats and the Center for Peace Learning are agencies of George Fox University with their own boards of advisers.
+The Center for Peace Learning is an agency of George Fox University with its own board of advisers.

 These Friends organizations have a direct ministry relationship with Northwest Yearly Meeting, but appoint their own officers.

-Evangelical Friends International/North America Region.
-Northwest Yearly Meeting is a member of Evangelical Friends International/North America Region (EFI/NA).
+Northwest Yearly Meeting is a member of Evangelical Friends Church International/North America (EFCI/NA).
 It is represented by the general superintendent, two members from each appropriate board, and one member-at-large.
-EFI/NA provides cooperative action in missions, education, and publications; and it represents the constituent yearly meetings in various Friends ecumenical activities.
+EFCI/NA provides cooperative action in missions (Evangelical Friends Mission – EFM), education, and publications; and it represents the constituent yearly meetings in various Friends ecumenical activities.
 It holds national conferences periodically.
 Its Statement of Faith is found in the Appendix.

 Friends World Committee for Consultation (FWCC)